Analysis | The 3 most likely paths to victory for Biden and Trump, in maps

 Were he to win it and also hold the closer blue states from 2016 (including Minnesota, Nevada and New Hampshire), he’d already be at 262 electoral votes:

-From that point, Biden would only have to win one other bigger, close state: Arizona, Michigan, North Carolina, Ohio, Pennsylvania or Wisconsin.
+From that point, Biden would have to win only one other bigger, close state: Arizona, Michigan, North Carolina, Ohio, Pennsylvania or Wisconsin.

 It certainly reinforces how truly pivotal Florida is.
 Trump winning it gives him hope; Biden winning it makes it pretty difficult for him to lose.